 Frequently Asked Questions

-1. Has the developer consulted with the authorities?
+1. Has the developer consulted with the authorities or existing residents?

-The developer has undertaken significant consultation with local, state and federal departments over the past two years, which has resulted in considerable design evolution and amendments to the original development plans which have shaped their current form.
+The developer has undertaken significant consultation with local, state and federal departments over the past two years and held a number of public consultation sessions, two of these community drop-in sessions held in May this year.
+This has resulted in considerable design evolution and amendments to the original development plans which have shaped their current form.

 2. What documents will be submitted for assessment soon?

-Two strategic planning documents called a Local Structure Plan Amendment (LSP) and Local Development Plan (LDP) will be submitted by the owner of the town centre sites soon.
+Two strategic planning documents called a Local Structure Plan Amendment (LSP) and Local Development Plan (LDP) were submitted to the City of Joondalup by the owner of the town centre site.
+These are currently out for public comment.
 The purpose of these documents is further explained below:

 - Local Structure Plan Amendment (LSP) - The past and current development of the Beaumaris Beach land estate is primarily governed by a strategic planning document called the Iluka Structure Plan.
 This Structure Plan is approximately 20 years old and as such requires some amendments to cater for our intended village development.